OlivierLD/raspberry-coffee/http-client-samples/README.md

 ```
 $ sudo pip3 install adafruit-circuitpython-lis3mdl
 ```
-Then, on the Raspberry Pi with the `LIS3MDL` connected to it:
+Then, on the Raspberry Pi with the `LIS3MDL` connected to it, start the server:
 ```
 $ cd src/main/python/lis3mdl/server
 $ python3 lis3mdl_server.py --machine-name:$(hostname -I) [ --port:8888 --verbose:true ]